ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 > **Prerequisite:** Install the latest [Ballerina Swan Lake distribution](https://ballerina.io/downloads/).

- 1. Generating Ballerina service/client stubs from a given OpenAPI contract file using the CLI tool.
+ 1. Generate Ballerina service/client stubs from a given OpenAPI contract file using the CLI tool.
- 2. Exporting the OpenAPI definition from a given Ballerina service implementation using the CLI tool.
+ 2. Export the OpenAPI definition from a given Ballerina service implementation using the CLI tool.
- 3. Validating the service implementation compliance with a provided OpenAPI contract using the OpenAPI annotation.
+ 3. Validate the service implementation compliance with a provided OpenAPI contract using the OpenAPI annotation.
 - The OpenAPI compiler plugin will allow you to validate a service implementation against an OpenAPI contract during the compile time.
 This plugin ensures that the implementation of a service does not deviate from its OpenAPI contract.

 ## Generate Ballerina services from OpenAPI Contracts